Dungeons and Dragons’ Skill Check

 Skill Check Function.

 The Stat Modifier brings in one of the base abilities (Con, Dex, Str, Wis, Int, and Char) to grant the bonus.
 This bonus, I am very confident is right based upon the rules of DnD that I have researched.
-I tried to take everything into a formula to pull math instead of just doing switches or if-statments.
-Like I mentioned before, I am confident on this math, but it’s entirely subject to change.
-It returns the modifier bonus.
-This also goes into a negative territory, which I noticed Baldur’s Gate 3 did, so I left it alone and did not try to make a if-statment out of it. .
+I tried to take everything into a formula to pull math instead of just doing switches or if-statments as these are also tied to the player level.
+As I am dividing, I will be working with data type conversions as well, and so the math was done to support those.
+This also goes into a negative territory, which I noticed Baldur’s Gate 3 did, so I left it alone and did not try to make a if-statment out of it.

 Previous